 \section{Experiments}

-We evaluate the representation learned by our model on standard benchmarks, specifically ImageNet-1K dataset.
-We also explore and analyze the design space of perceptual group tokenizer in section \ref{sec:ablations}, show the adaptive computation ability in section \ref{sec:adapt}, demonstrate the generalization ability on semantic segmentation in section \ref{sec:seg}, and visualize the learned attention in section \ref{sec:grouping_vis}.
+We evaluate the representation learned by our model on standard benchmarks based on the ImageNet-1K dataset.
+We also explore and analyze the design space of perceptual group tokenizer in section \ref{sec:ablations}, investigate its adaptive computation ability in section \ref{sec:adapt}, demonstrate its generalization ability on semantic segmentation in section \ref{sec:seg}, and visualize learned attentions in section \ref{sec:grouping_vis}.